poovarasansivan/docker-task/task2/Readme.md

 - Initially uses a `python:3.12-slim` as a base image.
 - Set the working directory in the container.
 - Copy the app.py and rest of the files inside the contianer.
-- Installing the `python flask`
+- Installing the `python flask` .
-- Expose the port that Flask will run on
+- Expose the port that Flask will run on.
 - Running the flask app.

 ```